xopto/pyxopto/docs/source/mcvox/examples/voxelized_vessel.rst

 Materials
 ---------
 Each material that will be utilized within the structured tissue can be constructed using the :py:class:`~xopto.mcvox.mcmaterial.material.Material` class, which accepts refractive index :code:`n`, absorption coefficient :code:`mua` in 1/m, scattering coefficient :code:`mua` in 1/m and scattering phase function.
 Various scattering phase functions that are available in the package :py:mod:`xopto.mcbase.mcpf` can be chosen.
 In this case we select Henyey-Greenstein phase function for all materials.
 We define optical properties for surrounding medium :code:`material_sm`, epidermis :code:`material_epi`, dermis :code:`material_der` and blood :code:`material_bl`.
 These values were obtained from the Steven Jacques' example for `mcxyz <https://omlc.org/software/mc/mcxyz/index.html>`_ under the section How to use mcxyz.c.
-Finally, it should be noted that the defined materials have to be packed by using the :py:class`~xopto.mcvox.mcmaterial.material.Materials` constructor, which accepts a :code:`lsit` of :py:class:`~xopto.mcvox.mcmaterial.material.Material` objects and is later in this example passed to the Monte Carlo simulator constructor :py:class:`~xopto.mcvox.mc.MC`.
+Finally, it should be noted that the defined materials have to be packed by using the :py:class`~xopto.mcvox.mcmaterial.material.Materials` constructor, which accepts a :code:`lsit` of :py:class:`~xopto.mcvox.mcmaterial.material.Material` objects and is later in this example passed to the Monte Carlo simulator constructor :py:class:`~xopto.mcvox.mc.Mc`.
 Note that the order of the :py:class:`~xopto.mcvox.mcmaterial.material.Material` objects is important, since voxels will be assigned indices that correspond to the order of these materials in the list.
 Initially, all voxels are assigned an index 0, which corresponds to the first material or in our case the surrounding medium :code:`material_sm`.
 The proper material assignment to each voxel will be done later in this example.

 .. code-block:: python